nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-7112_Versions/GL-DPPD-7112.md

 ## 1. Create Sample RunSheet

 > Notes:
+> - Rather than running the commands below to create the runsheet needed for processing, the runsheet may also be created manually by following the [file specification](../Workflow_Documentation/NF_Agile1CMP-A/examples/README.md).
+>
 > - These command line tools are part of the [dp_tools](https://github.com/J-81/dp_tools) program.

 ```bash